top of page

 Moments of Happiness

-Take your seats in the Coca-Cola Theatre for the 6-minute introductory film, 'Moments of Happiness' which premiered in 2014 and is something we cannot obviously record, but a trailer is available on YouTube if you want to see some of it.
+Time for the obligatory brand video.
+Take your seats in the Coca-Cola Theatre for the 6-minute introductory film, 'Moments of Happiness.'
+It premiered back in 2014, so how does it hold up over ten years later?
+It is something we cannot obviously record, but a trailer is available on YouTube if you want to see some of it.

 Audience seated in a dim theater at World of Coca-Cola, watching a large screen showing a close-up of a beverage.
 A person stands in front of the screen.

-Though the film may be several years old, its impact remains powerful, even bringing tears to the eyes of many, including us.
+Blimey, that was strangely powerful, even bringing tears to the eyes of many, including us.
 Whether it was sentimentality or simply the moment, a staff member confirmed it touches countless visitors in the same way.
 Created by BRC Imagination Arts, the film offers a joyful opening, celebrates diverse cultures and life’s milestones, and pulls deeply at the heartstrings.
-The Theatre screen then opens onto the striking Grand Foyer, and you're free to explore at your pleasure.
+And the finale, the Theatre screen swings open onto the striking Grand Foyer, and you're free to explore at your leisure.

 Spacious atrium at World of Coca-Cola with large Coke bottles, a staircase, and people walking.
 Quote on wall.
 Bright, airy setting with reflective floor.